NachoDuke/FastChat/README.md

 1. Sign Up
 2. Sign In

 If the user chooses to sign up, they will face one of two scenarios, either the username they choose will be unique, in which case the sign up is successful, or the username will already be taken by a different user.
 In this case, an error message is displayed and the user is asked to try again.
+When the user succesfully signs up, the username and password of the user is stored in the database.
+The password is encrypted using a fernet key hence securing the password.

 If the uesr chooses to sign in, they will enter the username and password and then face the following scenarios:
 1. Successful Log In - if the credentials match and the user is not already logged in